hubiquitus-old/hubiquitus/docs/GettingStart.md

 ###Installation

-If you just want to use Hubiquitus without modify it, you are ready.
+If you just want to use Hubiquitus without modifying it, you are ready.
 You can build your Hubiquitus project.

-If you want join us and work on Hubiquitus, you can do :
+If you want to join us and work on Hubiquitus, you can do :

 ```
 $ git clone git://github.com/hubiquitus/hubiquitus.git